adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 ---
 #### Low privileged user is able to access the Admin log

-A permission in a larksuite permission set named as  **internal risk control** when assigned to any user he is able to view all the admin logs of the company.
+In this issue we managed to figure our that when an permission named as **internal risk control** is assigned to any user he is able to view all the admin logs of the company, Which shouldn't be the case generally, So we decided to dig the further and leter on found it was an security issue.

 ![1](/blog/assets/images/lark/rest/2.png)

-Admin logs contains all the senstive information like recent changes made, Permission changes,  View newly added or removed users,  View newly created files and deleted files.
-It keeps record of all the recent activities in the organization.
-We found a user *without the above mentioned permission* was able to *access the company logs* via broken authentication on mentioned api endpoint.
+Admin logs contain all the sensitive information like recent changes made, Permission changes,  View newly added or removed users, and View newly created files and deleted files.
+It keeps a record of all the recent activities in the organization.
+We found a user *without the above-mentioned permission* was able to *access the company logs* via broken authentication on mentioned API endpoint.

 The restriction was only *implemented on the UI but not on the pai request*, sending that request we were able to *fetch all logs of the organization* in burpsuite.
 The `http` request was as follows: